 Tamarindo Beach is where you’ll see sea turtles and stingrays when snorkeling!

 This beach, along with Carlos Rosario Beach, is perfect to snorkel because of its calm waters protected by the Cayo Luis Pena.

 Below is a video of someone snorkeling at Tamarindo Beach:

 The calm waters make this snorkeling spot perfect for beginners and families to enjoy the day.

-Below is a Google Map on how to get to Tamarindo Beach:
+Below is a Google Map of how to get to Tamarindo Beach:

-This spot also makes the list for the 25 Best Snorkel Spots In Puerto Rico.
+This spot also makes the list of the 25 Best Snorkel Spots In Puerto Rico.

 Culebrita is an uninhabited island known as “Little Culebra.”

 You’ll see abundant marine life, most commonly the manta rays and sea turtles.

 It’s more challenging to get there; you’ll need to take a boat or a water taxi.
 However, this tiny piece of paradise makes the trip worth every second.